crmcarecloud/api-php-client/docs/Api/CustomersActionsApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **postCustomersVerifyAuthToken**
-> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse20051 postCustomersVerifyAuthToken($body)
+> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse20052 postCustomersVerifyAuthToken($body)

 Verify auth token

 Method verifies authentication token created by a specified application.
-There is the unique id of the customer as a response.  <p class=\"warning\">⚠️ Action method is available only in Enterprise interface.</p>
+There is the unique ID of the customer as a response.  <p class=\"warning\">⚠️ Action method is available only in Enterprise interface.</p>

 ### Example
 ```php